 Rally car drivers drive specialist built cars along public roads and off-beat tracks at insane speeds.
 Spectators even put their lives at risk, by watching on the roadside!

 21 – Motocross

 No extreme sports list is complete without at least a handful of motorsports.
 Motocross takes motorcycle racing to a whole new and daring level.

 In motocross, riders skid and jump their way through challenging off-road dirt circuits.
-It’s an incredibly demanding extreme sport and one that’s pulsating to watch.
+It’s an incredibly demanding extreme sport that so many adrenaline junkies that love their motorsport fall in love with.
+Plus, it’s one that’s pulsating to watch.